core-coin/go-core/README.md

 ### Programmatically interfacing `gcore` nodes

-As a developer, sooner rather than later you'll want to start interacting with `gcore` and the Ethereum network via your own programs and not manually through the console.
-To aid this, `gcore` has built-in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [`gcore` specific APIs](https://developer.coreblockchain.cc/Management-APIs)).
+As a developer, sooner rather than later you'll want to start interacting with `gcore` and the Core network via your own programs and not manually through the console.
+To aid this, `gcore` has built-in support for a JSON-RPC based APIs ([standard APIs](https://github.com/core-coin/wiki/wiki/JSON-RPC) and [`gcore` specific APIs](https://developer.coreblockchain.cc/Management-APIs)).
 These can be exposed via HTTP, WebSockets and IPC (UNIX sockets on UNIX based platforms, and named pipes on Windows).